-The required essays consist of two short-answer response questions (250 word limit) and one longer essay of 500 words.
+The required essays consist of three short-answer response questions (250-word limit).
 Remember that your essays are not a writing test.
 They’re the place in the application where we look for your voice—who you are, what drives you, what's important to you, what makes you tick.
 Be honest, be open, be real—connect with us.
 That's all that matters.

 Please use our form, not a resume, to list your activities.
 There is only enough space in this section to list a few things, so please choose the activities that mean the most to you and tell us a bit about them.
 This will tell us more about you than any "laundry list" of everything you've ever done.

 Testing requirements are listed on the Required Documents tab.
 Students should report all sittings of the SAT, ACT, TOEFL, and SAT II Subject Tests on the transfer application.
 Official score reports for these exams are not required unless a student is admitted, and chooses to enroll.

 If a student takes the same test multiple times, we will consider the highest score achieved in each section.
 This superscoring also applies to students who submit scores from both the "old" and "new" SAT.
 We do this in order to consider all applicants in their best light.